Work experience & internships

 Significance to the business

 Is the work normally done by paid employees?
-Does the organisation need this work to be done?
-If the person is doing work that would otherwise be done by an employee, or it’s work that the business / organisation has to do, it’s more likely the person is an employee.
+Does the business or organisation need this work to be done?
+If the person is doing work that would otherwise be done by an employee, or it's work that the business or organisation has to do, it's more likely the person is an employee.

 What the person is doing

-Although the person may do some productive activities, they’re less likely to be an employee if they aren’t expected or required to come to work or do productive activities.
+Although the person may do some productive activities as part of a learning experience, training or skill development, they're less likely to be an employee if they aren't expected or required by the business or organisation to come to work or do productive activities.

 Who's getting the benefit?

 The person who’s doing the work should get the main benefit from the arrangement.
-If a business or organisation benefits from engaging the person, it’s more likely the person is an employee.
+If a business or organisation is getting the main benefit from engaging the person and their work, it’s more likely the person is an employee.